top of page

 Pastel on Shikishi

-In his hands, the shikishi becomes not just a support, but a stage for meditative compositions.
-Each work invites the viewer to contemplate light, colour, and atmosphere as they shift across the horizon.
+In his hands, the shikishi becomes not just a support but a stage for meditative compositions.
+Each work invites the viewer to contemplate light, color, and atmosphere as they shift across the horizon.

 A Dialogue Between Cultures